Changissnz/selfinterest/README.md

 non-null possibilities.
 Human beings can find the comfort of peace in their experiences so long as they continue to live.
 For example, funeral events that honor the dead are rife with upset or solemn people.
-But eventually, every single attendant of healthy mentality moves on in some way, and remembrances of that dead one is frequently phrased as them "living on in the heart".
-In other words, there was acclimation to that death, hence the upset feelings right after the event were neutralized to regain the comfort of peace, a possible source of stability, to move on from that.
+But eventually, every single attendant of healthy mentality moves on in some way, and remembrances of that dead one are frequently phrased as them "living on in the heart".
+In other words, there was acclimation to that death: the upset feelings right after the event were neutralized to regain the comfort of peace, a possible source of stability, to move on from that.